Common parameter types in the Amazon CLI - Amazon Command Line Interface

 This section describes some of the common parameter types and the typical required format.

 If you are having trouble formatting a parameter for a specific command, check the help by entering help after the command name.
 The help for each subcommand includes an option's name and description.
 The option's parameter type is listed in parentheses.
-For more information on viewing help, see Get help with the Amazon CLI.
+For more information on viewing help, see Accessing help and resources for the Amazon CLI.

 String